silky/literate-readme/README.md

 The readme that builds itself!

-You can setup and build this project.
+You can setup and build this project by running this very readme.
+This is what the travis job does!

+Example: `./README.lhs --setup --test`

 ```haskell
 parser :: Parser (Bool, Bool, Bool)